Women in the United States Senate: Currently serving female U.S. senators

-As of January 2023, four states (Minnesota, Nevada, New Hampshire, and Washington) are represented by two female U.S. senators.
-Eleven incumbent women in the Senate are former U.S. representatives: Senators Stabenow, Cantwell, Gillibrand, Baldwin, Hirono, Moore Capito, Duckworth, Sinema, Rosen, Blackburn, and Lummis.
+As of January 2025, four states: (Minnesota, Nevada, New Hampshire, and Washington) are represented by two female U.S. senators (see appropriate section).

+11 of the women currently serving in the Senate have previously served in the U.S. House of Representatives: Senators Cantwell, Gillibrand, Baldwin, Hirono, Moore Capito, Duckworth, Rosen, Blackburn, Lummis, Blunt Rochester, and Slotkin.

 List of states represented by women

-Thirty-three states have been represented by female senators.
-As of January 2023, 21 states are represented by female senators.
+34 states have been represented by female senators.
+As of January 21, 2025, 22 states are represented by female senators.